Eddio0141/UniTAS/README.md

 - Integrate BepInEx to project
 - Build script or something to build everything properly
 - TAS GUI
-- Only patch / use types and methods that exist across all supported unity versions
+- Only use types and methods that exist across all supported unity versions with same args (or at least use object as input or something)
+- Patch types by detecting if they exist and ignore if it doesn't

 # Working versions
 - 2021.2.14